 If you work with sales enablement effectively, your sales reps will find it easier to build trust with their contacts and convince them that your company is the right partner.
 And over time, this will lead to tangible results for your bottom line.

 Look at our article 'Why is sales enablement important?' for more reasons to invest time in developing your sales enablement strategy.

 Who is reponsible for sales enablement?

-Sales enablement has many sides, but the main parts of the organisation that are involved are marketing and sales.
-This brings us to a commonly-asked question: who owns sales enablement?
+Sales enablement has many sides, but the main parts of your organisation involved are marketing and sales.
+This brings us to a commonly asked question: Who owns sales enablement?

-Marketing can provide the sales reps with various resources that they need to promote and sell effectively.
-These resources could be content like videos, articles, content offers, or product guides that can help reps in their interactions with potential and existing customers.
+Marketing can provide sales reps with various resources to promote and sell effectively.
+These resources could be content like videos, articles, content offers, or product guides that can help reps interact with potential and existing customers.
 Sales reps share this content with their contacts to help them decide whether they want to convert or purchase.

-Additionally, your sales reps can alert marketing about types of content they feel they lack.
-Buyer journeys can be long and complex, and a shortage of relevant content for each stage of the journey is a common issue.
+Additionally, your sales reps can alert marketing about the types of content they feel they lack.
+Buyer journeys can be long and complex, and a shortage of relevant content for each stage is a common issue.
 By receiving feedback from sales, marketing can evolve existing content and create new resources that help sales reps reach their target customers and sell more effectively.

 How to build a sales enablement strategy

 A sales enablement approach is vital if you want your sales team to have the resources they require to sell effectively.
 Your approach should be tailored to the unique needs of your sales team and target groups.
 When developing a strategy, you should ensure your sales enablement stack includes the content, tools, and information that can help sales convert more leads into customers.